naptekman/auto-project/README.md

-# Core Project
+# Basic Project

-*Structure for creating a dancing guy Java Project.*
+*Structure for creating a Basic Java Project.*

 **Java 7**